Fudan-iGEM/2025-wiki/pages/human-practices.md

 <!-- https://static.igem.wiki/teams/5643/pageimage/ihp/boxun-lu.webp -->

+**Key Takeaways:**

-**Key Takeaways:**  Professor Lu suggested that with the rise of large-scale AI models, an exciting direction is to simulate living cells through artificial digital systems — what he called an “AI Yeast System”.
+- Professor Lu suggested that with the rise of large-scale AI models, an exciting direction is to simulate living cells through artificial digital systems — what he called an “AI Yeast System”.
 Such a concept, he noted, could have transformative implications for biopharmaceutical research and resonated strongly with our project’s vision of simulation-driven design.

-His insights inspired us profoundly and laid the foundation for our modeling strategy to predict and guide experimental design (see our [Model](/model/) page).
-After extensive internal discussion, we refined our idea and decided to employ *multicellular yeast* as a platform for dynamic screening of drug-resistance targets — forming the initial blueprint of the project we are presenting today.
+- His insights inspired us profoundly and laid the foundation for our modeling strategy to predict and guide experimental design (see our [Model](/model/) page).
+After extensive internal discussion, we refined our idea and decided to employ *multicellular yeast* as a platform for dynamic screening of antibiotic-resistance targets — forming the initial blueprint of the project we are presenting today.

-After extensive discussion, we refined our idea and decided to employ *multicellular yeast* as a platform for dynamic screening of drug-resistance targets — forming the initial blueprint of the project we are developing today.
+- After extensive discussion, we refined our idea and decided to employ *multicellular yeast* as a platform for dynamic screening of antibiotic-resistance targets — forming the initial blueprint of the project we are developing today.
 It was here that the concept of *multicellular yeast* as a research platform was born.

+***

+Following this conceptual inspiration, we sought advice from Dr. Hengchi Chen, who encouraged us to root our ideas in real-world environmental changes.
+He reminded us that antifungal resistance is deeply intertwined with ecological pressures and climate change, both of which drive the rise of pathogenic fungi.

 ### Discussion with Dr. Hengchi Chen